Skip to content

 Satisfied vs unsatisfied

-A CCJ or default that has been paid off (satisfied) is viewed far more favourably than one that remains outstanding.
-If you have an unsatisfied CCJ, paying it off before applying can significantly widen your lender options — even though the marker stays on your file for the full six years.
+A CCJ or default that you have paid off (a satisfied marker) is treated far more kindly than one still outstanding.
+So if you are sitting on an unsatisfied CCJ, clearing it before you apply can widen your choice of lenders, even though the marker itself stays on your file for the full six years.

 How specialist lenders assess adverse credit

-High-street banks use automated credit scoring systems that typically reject any application with adverse markers outright.
-Specialist lenders take a different approach.
-They employ manual underwriting, meaning a human underwriter reviews your full application, considers the context around your credit issues, and makes a judgment call.
+High-street banks run applications through automated credit scoring, and that system tends to reject anything with an adverse marker straight away.
+Specialist lenders work differently.
+They use manual underwriting, which means a human underwriter reads your whole application, takes in the context around your credit issues and makes a considered decision rather than a computed one.

-These lenders want to understand the story behind the numbers.
-For example, if a default was caused by a period of illness or redundancy and you have since recovered financially, a specialist underwriter may take a sympathetic view.
-They’ll look at your current income stability, your spending habits over the last 12 months, and whether you’ve maintained clean credit since the adverse event.
+What these lenders really want is the story behind the numbers.
+Say a default came from a spell of illness or a redundancy, and your finances have recovered since; a specialist underwriter can take a sympathetic view of that.
+They will look at how stable your income is now, how you have handled money over the last 12 months, and whether your credit has stayed clean since the problem.

-High-street banks use automated credit scoring systems that typically reject any application with adverse markers outright.
-Specialist lenders take a different approach.
-They employ manual underwriting, meaning a human underwriter reviews your full application, considers the context around your credit issues, and makes a judgment call.
+High-street banks run applications through automated credit scoring, and that system tends to reject anything with an adverse marker straight away.
+Specialist lenders work differently.
+They use manual underwriting, which means a human underwriter reads your whole application, takes in the context around your credit issues and makes a considered decision rather than a computed one.

-These lenders want to understand the story behind the numbers.
-For example, if a default was caused by a period of illness or redundancy and you have since recovered financially, a specialist underwriter may take a sympathetic view.
-They’ll look at your current income stability, your spending habits over the last 12 months, and whether you’ve maintained clean credit since the adverse event.
+What these lenders really want is the story behind the numbers.
+Say a default came from a spell of illness or a redundancy, and your finances have recovered since; a specialist underwriter can take a sympathetic view of that.
+They will look at how stable your income is now, how you have handled money over the last 12 months, and whether your credit has stayed clean since the problem.

 High-Street vs Specialist Lenders